rstudio/rmarkdown/authoring_embedded_shiny.md

 ---
 title: "Embedded Shiny Apps"
+output:
+  html_document:
+    toc: true
 ---

-It's also possible to embed an entire Shiny application within a document.
+It's possible to embed an entire Shiny application within a document.
 There are two syntaxes for this:

 1) Defining the application inline using the `shinyApp` function; or